 It can certainly make finding your way back to Marrakech’s main square very easy if you start feeling a bit lost.

-Many Morocco tour packages feature a visit to Koutoubia Mosque, but would-be visitors should bear in mind that non-Muslims are not allowed into the mosque itself.
+Many of our Egypt and Morocco tour packages feature a visit to Koutoubia Mosque, but would-be visitors should bear in mind that non-Muslims are not allowed into the mosque itself.
 However, non-Muslims can still stroll around in the grounds of the mosque and take photos of its exterior.

 A Brief History of Koutoubia Mosque

 Koutoubial Mosque was commissioned by Yaqub al-Mansur, a Berber Almohad Caliph who reigned from 1184 to 1199.

 After the mosque was completed, its design also inspired the design of some other historical buildings, including Hassan Tower in Rabat and Giralda in Seville.

 Following the death of Ali ibn Yusaf, an Almoravid leader who died in 1147, the rival Almohads soon seized power and took control of Marrakech and Abd-al-Mu’min became the territory’s new ruler.